Tradition | Excellence | Opportunity

 - Students who have not passed the previous grade

-- Supplementary English students who display additional learning difficulties
+- Students who display additional learning difficulties

 - Students who have been identified as requiring additional assistance after a professional assessment by an Educational Psychologist